The Dyslexia Center at A+ Solutions

 Elizabeth earned her M.Ed. in Special Education, with a focus on Specific Learning Disabilities, from the University of North Carolina at Charlotte and holds a BA in Speech & Hearing Disorders from Edinboro University of Pennsylvania.
 In addition to serving students with learning disabilities at the elementary and middle school levels, she has also worked in higher education as the Disability Services Coordinator at Penn State Behrend.
-Elizabeth now specializes in the area of dyslexia, providing intensive intervention using the Barton Reading & Spelling System, and offering in depth screenings for dyslexia.
-Elizabeth also offers support to the dyslexia community on Instagram @thedyslexiadigest, where her mission is to educate, encourage and advocate!
+For the past eight years, Elizabeth has specialized in the area of dyslexia.
+She encourages families and teachers to advocate for appropriate instruction and accommodations for their students and assists with identifying dyslexia.
+Elizabeth provides intensive intervention using the Barton Reading & Spelling System, which is a structured literacy approach based on the science of reading.
+In addition to working directly with students and families, Elizabeth also offers support to the dyslexia community on Instagram @thedyslexiadigest, where her mission is to educate, encourage and advocate!

 Laura Hall is a certified and licensed Regular Education Teacher K-8 and an Intervention Specialist Mild/Moderate K-12.
 She received her Bachelors from Ursuline College and her Masters from Cambridge College.
 She is also a certified Wilson Reading Instructor at the elementary level for Just Words and Wilson Intensive.
 She went through a year of practicum as part of her certification.
 Prior to working for A+ Solutions, she taught in South Euclid- Lyndhurst an Intervention Specialist for 14 years.